anchoraorg/client-ta-eds-poptennis/README.md

 When you create a new branch in the repository, you can preview the changes in the branch by adding the branch name to the preview URL.

 Branch Preview URL Format: `https://<branch-name>--client-ta-eds-poptennis--anchoraorg.hlx.page/`

+### Using Icons

+You can create new ions in `/icons` directory and use them in the components.

+To use the in components you can use the following syntax `:<icon-file-name>:` in the text fields, do not include the file extension, just use the name.